sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

 > You shall not go down twice to the same river, nor can you go home again.
 > You _can_ go home again, so long as you understand that home is a place where you have never been.
-> --- The Dispossessed by Ursula Le Guin
+> --- Ursula Le Guin, The Dispossessed

 What I've found in literature is a refuge, an antidote to feeling unique and, in turn, to loneliness.
 The journey I want to write about is one that started for me more than 10 years ago when I left my home country, Argentina, to study in Russia.
 It seems nearly poetic that that's how long Odysseus spent at sea on his return home.
 Am I finally coming home then?
 The journey I want to talk about clearly involves physical, geographical displacement, but the greatest distance travelled takes place inside of me.